 Transportation Justice

 While issues of access, reliability and technological advancements are often placed at the forefront of transportation debates, our campaigns also elevate the importance of understanding how transportation and public health intersect.
-For example, in many low-income communities and communities of color the burden of inadequate and unreliable transportation options is compounded by the uneven distribution of transportation facilities like bus depots, and how the clustering of these and other public works facilities can lead to negative health outcomes like increased asthma rates.
+For example, in many low-income communities and communities of color, the burden of inadequate and unreliable transportation options is compounded by the uneven distribution of transportation facilities like bus depots and how the clustering of these and other public works facilities can lead to negative health outcomes like increased asthma rates.